 30 June 2021: the condensed profit and loss account, the condensed consolidated statement of comprehensive income, changes in shareholders’ equity and cash flows

 The notes to the consolidated interim accounts, comprising a summary of the significant accounting policies and other explanatory information

 We conducted our review in accordance with Dutch law, including the Dutch Standard 2410, “Het beoordelen van tussentijdse financiële informatie door de accountant van de entiteit” (Review of interim financial information performed by the independent auditor of the entity).
 A review of interim financial information in accordance with the Dutch Standard 2410 is a limited assurance engagement.
 Our responsibilities under this standard are further described in the Our responsibilities for the review of the condensed interim financial information section of our report.

 We are independent of FMO in accordance with the Verordening inzake de onafhankelijkheid van accountants bij assurance-opdrachten (ViO, Code of Ethics for Professional Accountants, a regulation with respect to independence) and other relevant independence regulations in the Netherlands.
 Furthermore, we have complied with the Verordening gedrags- en beroepsregels accountants (VGBA, Dutch Code of Ethics).

 We believe the assurance evidence we have obtained is sufficient and appropriate to provide a basis for our conclusion.

-Responsibilities of management and the supervisory board for the condensed consolidated interim account
+Responsibilities of management and the supervisory board for the consolidated interim accounts

-Our responsibilities for the review of the condensed consolidated interim account
+Our responsibilities for the review of the consolidated interim accounts

 Our responsibility is to plan and perform the review in a manner that allows us to obtain sufficient and appropriate assurance evidence for our conclusion.